tseccull/spectools/README.md

 v0.0.0 - Under development

-This script divides one 1D spectrum by another. divide.py expects both spectra to have a common wavelength axis, be the product of extraction by MOTES, and stacking by stack.py.
+This script divides one 1D spectrum by another. divide.py expects both spectra to have a common wavelength axis and be the product of both extraction by MOTES and stacking by stack.py.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)